lzell/AIProxySwift/README.md

 differently here.
 We no longer accept a `deviceCheckBypass` as an argument to the initializer of the service.
 It was too easy to accidentally leak the constant.

 Instead, you add the device check bypass as an environment variable.
-Here are the
-steps:

-1. Type `cmd shift ,` to open up the "Edit Schemes" menu.
-2. Select `Run` in the sidebar
-3. Select `Arguments` from the top nav
-4. Add to the "Environment Variables" section (not the "Arguments Passed on Launch" section) an env variable with name `AIPROXY_DEVICE_CHECK_BYPASS` and value that we provided you in the AIProxy dashboard
+Please follow the steps in the next section for adding an environment variable to your project.

 ## Adding this package as a dependency to your Xcode project